MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-networking.md

 The architecture is intentional in defining the regional stamps as short-lived.
 The global state of the infrastructure is stored in the regional resources.

 A global load balancer is required to route traffic to healthy stamps and provide security services.
+It must have certain capabilities.
+- Health probing is highly recommended so that the load balancer can check the health of the origin before routing traffic.
+- Distribute weighted traffic.

+Optionally, it should be able to perform caching at edge.
+Also, provide some security assurance for ingress through the use of web application firewall (WAF).

 :::image type="content" source="./images/network-diagram-all-standard.png" alt-text="Diagram of network for reference architecture.":::